Driving in Switzerland

 Sixt wants to make sure that you are aware of some important road safety rules and tips before you start your travels in Switzerland.
 The following tips can prove helpful but make sure to inform yourself as well.

 Important Traffic Rules and Tips

-?
-Most motorways have electronic displays providing information on the latest traffic conditions, speed limits, traffic jams, accidents.
+- Most highwayshave electronic displays providing information on the latest traffic conditions, speed limits, traffic jams, accidents.

-?
-When you travel to other countries, please check if you need a road tax sticker.
-Entering a motorway without the sticker can lead to heavy fines.
+- When you travel to other countries, please check if you need a road tax sticker.
+Entering a highways without the sticker can lead to heavy fines.

 Things to Bring Along

 Make sure you carry your driver?s license with you at all times.

 Choose Sixt Car Categories For Your Perfect Drive

 Choose your rental car from the fantastic selection below and drive away in style and comfort on your next trip.